Developer Settler

 REST API OpenAPI 3.0 spec at /agents/swap/openapi.yaml Any language, any runtime EIP-191 for state-changing calls

-The five skills, taken together, cover the four phases of an autonomous DeFi loop:
+The ten skills, taken together, cover the phases of an autonomous DeFi loop:

 • Sense — Trail Intelligence (research) + Wagon Steward (current portfolio state)

-• Decide — Trail Marshal (orchestration cookbook) + Futures Strategist analysis tools
+• Decide — Trail Marshal (workflow planning), Supply Master (yield ranking), Hedge Warden (hedge plan), and Futures Strategist analysis tools

 • Present — every skill returns structured JSON the agent can show the user